7 Habits of Highly Effective Campers

 Seek first to understand all the information about the area, weather, and anything else that might help you understand what the best decisions for your camping trip are.
 Our 5th Wheel is 44 ft long.
 Danielle and I learned the hard way that we need to call the campground before we head there to make sure we fit.

 The first trip we took after Ella was born was fleeing Minnesota in December to head to Sunny San Diego to launch a 6 month RV Surfing Trip from San Diego to Seattle.
 It turns out we didn’t fit into the campground when we arrived and we had to hit 2 trees just to turn around and leave (insurance is important).

 Danielle and I are opposites in many areas, it’s one of the reasons we work well together.
-When we combine our skills on setting up camp, we can do it faster and better than if we did our own thing.
+When we combine our skills in setting up camp, we can do it faster and better than if we did our own thing.
 I’m very fast and efficient and Danielle is very detailed.
-So I”ll plow through and quickly hammer out the bulk of the set up, then she’ll come through and button it up so it looks great.
+So I”ll plow through and quickly hammer out the bulk of the setup, then she’ll come through and button it up so it looks great.

 Sharpen the Saw

 Improve your life constantly.
 There are so many RV Bloggers and YouTubers that you can educate yourself on tips & DIY projects until you feel like an expert.
 This doesn’t just pertain to things related to camping, you may need to sharpen up on a skill, learn a new one, or reset yourself in the wilderness…